Joel Sayre

+Joel Grover Sayre Jr. (December 13, 1900 - September 9, 1979) was an American reporter, screenwriter, and novelist.
+During Prohibition, he was a crime reporter for the New York Herald Tribune.
+He later served as a World War II correspondent for The New Yorker.
+In his time in Hollywood, he was best known as chief script writer for the successful 1939 film Gunga Din.

 Early life and education

-Sayre was the son of businessman Joel Grover Sayre and Nora Clemens Sayre, a photographer and interior decorator.
-He was raised at Columbus, Ohio, and educated at the Columbus Academy in Ohio, and a private school in Cleveland.
-A childhood friend was James Thurber, later a distinguished writer.
-Sayre failed to join the American army aged sixteen, but with a falsified birth certificate succeeded in joining the Canadian army, being subsequently sent to Siberia with its Expeditionary Force.
-On his return, he read literature at Exeter College, Oxford, graduating BA in 1922, and briefly studied medicine at Heidelberg University in Germany.
+Sayre was born in Marion, Indiana in 1900.
+He was the son of businessman Joel Grover Sayre and Nora Clemens Sayre, a photographer and interior decorator.
+He was raised in Columbus, Ohio and educated at the Columbus Academy.
+He later attended a private school in Cleveland.

+At age 16 during World War I, Sayre attempted unsuccessfully to join the U.S. Army.
+However, with a falsified birth certificate, he managed to join the Canadian Army and was sent to Siberia with its Expeditionary Force.
+After the war, Sayre read literature at Exeter College, Oxford, graduating with a BA in English in August 1922.
+He became friends with author James Thurber in 1922, and they maintained a lifelong correspondence.
+He briefly studied medicine at Heidelberg University in Germany before returning to the U.S. and beginning his career in journalism.